anthony-chang/Sorting-Algorithm-Visualizer/README.md

 # Sorting-Algorithm-Visualizer
- GUI application to visualize mergesort, combsort, quicksort, and bubble sort.
+ GUI application to visualize mergesort, combsort, quicksort, and bubble sort, and count the number of operations (comparisons and swaps).
 Created for an ICS project in grade 11.

  <img src = "images/media_1.png" width = 700> <img src = "images/media_2.png" width = 700>